godotengine/godot-docs/contributing/development/compiling/compiling_for_android.rst

 - Gradle (will be downloaded and installed automatically if missing).
 - JDK 17 (either OpenJDK or Oracle JDK).

-   - You can download a build from `ojdkbuild <https://adoptium.net/temurin/releases/?variant=openjdk17>`_.
+   - You can download a build from `Adoptium <https://adoptium.net/temurin/releases/?variant=openjdk17>`_.

 .. seealso:: To get the Godot source code for compiling, see
              :ref:`doc_getting_source`.